Designing for Delight and Impact: How Small Interactions Sparked Big Engagement Gains

 Display prominent visual badges on each challenge card.
 Maintain an accessible history or activity for ongoing and completed challenges.

-What did this mean for the mobile experience?
+So, what did this mean for the mobile experience?

 Use push notifications to provide timely, encouraging nudges to prevent users from forgetting they are participating in a challenge.